 When we consume natural foods, they are broken down by our guts so that we can absorb the nutrients they contain.
 This nourishes us, helping our bodies function normally, keeping us healthy.
 It is a basic fact of life that we rely directly on nature to survive.

-By eating foods that we’re naturally meant to eat, we achieve adequate nourishment.
 The body needs 30 different vitamins and minerals (mostly from plants) and 9 different essential amino acids (from protein) as well as 3 essential fatty acids (Omega 3s).
-In order to have sufficient intake of all of these essential nutrients we need to eat a well balanced diet that is ideally made up of mostly or solely, whole plant foods, as recommended by a vast number of professionals in the field of nutrition.
+In order to have sufficient intake of these essential nutrients, we need to eat a well balanced diet made up of mostly (or solely) whole plant foods.

 A study by the Eat-Lancet Commission in 2019 brought together 37 experts from 16 countries.
-After analysing data from several studies on nutrition and health and taking into account country-based differences in terms of the availability of various foods, the recommended diet is one that is composed predominantly of whole-plant foods.
-This diet was named the ‘Planetary Health Plate’ and emphasises the importance of fruits, vegetables, whole grains, legumes, nuts and seeds.
+After analysing data from several nutrition and health studies, and taking into account country-based differences, the recommended diet is one that is composed predominantly of whole-plant foods.
+This diet was named the ‘Planetary Health Plate’, and emphasises the importance of fruits, vegetables, whole grains, legumes, nuts and seeds.
 Animal products make up less than 15% of daily calories and there is acceptance that a healthy diet does not need to contain any animal-derived foods at all.

 Another 2019 study published in the Journal of the American Heart Association concluded that diets made up of mostly plants and low in animal products result in a lower risk of Cardiovascular disease – the number one cause of death in middle-aged and eldery adults.

-These are just two examples of a multitude of studies out there that support the idea that a wholefoods plant based diet that is low in highly processed foods and animal products is the healthiest, most natural diet for humans.
+These are just two examples of many studies that support the idea that a wholefoods plant based diet, low in highly processed foods and animal products, is the healthiest diet for humans.

 There is more to this than eating as nature intends.
 It’s also about giving back to nature in return.